Kuhn, Loeb & Co.: History

-The firm grew to prominence during the railroad era in the United States.
+The firm came to prominence during the railroad era in the United States.
 Americans saw great hope and promise in railroads and investors saw great opportunities to profit.
 Kuhn, Loeb, like all investment banks, brought capital together with commercial opportunity.
-Its first meaningful entry into railroad financing was in 1877 when it raised funds for the Chicago and North Western Railroad, and several years later, in 1881, for the Pennsylvania Railroad and the Chicago, Milwaukee & St. Paul Railroad.
+Its first meaningful entries into railroad financing occurred in 1877 when it raised funds for the Chicago and North Western Railroad, and several years later, in 1881, for the Pennsylvania Railroad and the Chicago, Milwaukee & St. Paul Railroad.

-Schiff was instrumental in the reorganization of the Union Pacific in 1897, helping to place the firm on sound financial footing.
+Schiff was instrumental in the reorganization of the Union Pacific in 1897, helping to place the firm on a sound financial footing.
 In 1901, with Kuhn, Loeb's financial support, E. H. Harriman famously battled James Jerome Hill and J.P.
 Morgan to acquire control of the Northern Pacific Railroad.

-The firm was long associated with many of America's emerging industrial giants, providing financial backing for Westinghouse and Western Union, as well as innovative consumer giants like the Polaroid Corporation.
-The firm also enjoyed respect as a trusted adviser overseas, providing services to numerous foreign governments, including the governments of Austria, Finland, Mexico and Venezuela.
+The firm was long associated with many of America's emerging industrial giants, providing financial backing for Westinghouse and Western Union, as well as for innovative consumer giants like the Polaroid Corporation.
+The firm also enjoyed respect as a trusted adviser overseas, providing services to numerous foreign countries, including the governments of Austria, Finland, Mexico and Venezuela.

-It also acted as the leading investment house for John D. Rockefeller, through the guidance of his investment adviser, Frederick T. Gates.
-Rockefeller invested in many syndicates with the bank, including major stakes in the prominent railroad companies, as well as contributing to its consolidation of the Chicago meatpackers, which resulted in the formation of a leading trust.
-Overseas ventures that Rockefeller also got involved with included the bank's loans to the Chinese and Imperial Japanese governments.
+Kuhn, Loeb & Co. also acted as the leading investment house for John D. Rockefeller, through the guidance of his investment adviser, Frederick T. Gates.
+Rockefeller invested in many syndicates with the bank, taking major stakes in the prominent railroad companies, as well as contributing to its consolidation of the Chicago meatpackers, which resulted in the formation of a leading trust.
+Overseas ventures that Rockefeller also became involved with included the bank's loans to the Chinese and Imperial Japanese governments.

-The firm also joined a partnership with Rockefeller in 1911 to gain control of the Equitable Trust Company, which was later to merge and become the Chase Bank.
+The firm also joined a partnership with Rockefeller in 1911 to gain control of the Equitable Trust Company, which would later merge and become the Chase Bank.

 Famous partners of the firm included Otto Kahn, Paul Warburg, Felix Warburg, Mortimer Schiff, Benjamin Buttenwieser, Abraham Wolff, Lewis Strauss, and Sigmund Warburg, founder of S.G.
 Warburg.

-In its early years, intermarriage among the German-Jewish elite was common.
+In the firm's early years, intermarriage among the German-Jewish élite was common.
 Consequently, the partners of Kuhn, Loeb were closely related by blood and marriage to the partners of J & W Seligman, Speyer & Co., Goldman, Sachs & Co., Lehman Brothers and other prominent German-Jewish firms.
-Prior to the Second World War, a particularly close relationship existed between the partners of Kuhn, Loeb and M. M. Warburg & Co. of Hamburg, Germany, through Paul and Felix, who were Kuhn, Loeb partners.
+Prior to the Second World War, a particularly close relationship existed between the partners of Kuhn, Loeb and M. M. Warburg & Co. of Hamburg, Germany, through Paul and Felix Warburg, who were Kuhn, Loeb partners.
 Later on, following World War II, their cousin Sigmund Warburg would briefly continue this relationship as a partner and Executive Director of the firm.